 - Get your mail every day.
-Determine if you’re going to open it every day or once a week.
+Determine if you’ll open it every day or once a week.

 - Get control over social media.
 Determine when you’re going to go on and interact and post.
 Don’t become a slave to your phone.

 - Determine your sleep schedule.
-I use the Fitbit to help me stay on track.
+I use the AutoSleep app on the Apple Watch to help me stay on track.

 - Have a system for capturing your task and ideas.

-- When you get up on the weekend immediate start doing something productive.
+- When you get up on the weekend, immediately start doing something productive.

 TOOLS | Use Tools That Work for You